aqaPayam/NakhBot/README.md

 - Unlock one match chat: 4 credits
 - Unlock one liked-by profile: 4 credits

+These MVP costs are product defaults.

+Implementation must load paid-action costs from SystemConfig or code-level configuration, not hardcode them inside bot handlers, payment handlers, or feature services.

 Direct Telegram Stars prices:

 - Direct Stars price for Send Nakh is configurable.